tebzito/coursera_assignment/README.md

 # coursera_assignment
-crime analytics
-crimeVisuals.html is the name of the file
+crimeVisuals.html is the name of the file for the assignment.